Sign up with EmailLog in

 headline img

-Accumulation marks the beginning of every crypto market cycle.
-Following the end of the previous cycle after a sharp rise and dramatic fall in prices, savvy investors and long-term holders start to accumulate undervalued cryptocurrencies, believing that the market has bottomed out.
+Accumulation marks the beginning of every market cycle.
+Following the end of the previous cycle after a sharp rise and dramatic fall in prices, long-term investors and institutions start to accumulate undervalued cryptocurrencies, believing that the market has bottomed out.

 Characteristics: